 What causes Complex PTSD

 How traumatic stress impacts the brain is still under study.
 To date, researchers are still studying what leads to conditions like C-PTSD.
-Studies and Complex PTSD test done on animals show that trauma does have a long-lasting effect on the brain.
+Studies and Complex PTSD tests were done on animals show that trauma does have a long-lasting effect on the brain.
 When a person goes through extreme trauma, some parts of the brain become affected.
 The affected parts are the amygdala, hippocampus, and prefrontal complex.
 These parts of the brain play a big role in a person’s memory function and responses to stress.

 Any type of long term trauma that lasts over a few months or even years may lead to CPTSD.
 People who have been abused by a trusted person, may it be a caregiver or a protector are also prone to developing C-PTSD.
 An example of such is a victim of child trafficking, sexual abuse by a relative, prisoner of war, living in areas with ongoing long-term conflict, or childhood neglect.
-Complex PTSD test is recommended when trying to find the root cause of the problem.
+A complex PTSD test is recommended when trying to find the root cause of the problem.